Test and Trace for the public

 - Book a Coronavirus test

 - Keep track of when any period of self-isolation is due to end

 Test and Trace for Businesses

-Please see the Downloads section for the QR poster guide (QR venue guide).
+Please see the Downloads section for the QR poster and venue guide (QR venue guide).

 Using the Covid-19 mobile app

 When entering a shop or venue, customers should scan the business QR code.
 This will allow the customer to 'check-in' on arrival.
 Customers will receive an alert if they may have come into contact with someone with Coronavirus.

 NHS COVID-19 app - download it today (British Sign Language)

 Every person who downloads the NHS COVID-19 app will be helping in the fight against coronavirus (COVID-19).
 The app will help the NHS understand where and how quickly the virus is spreading, so we can respond quickly and effectively.
 The app helps the NHS track the virus, not individuals.
 The app is used to notify users if they come into contact with someone who later tests positive for coronavirus.
 The app also allows people to report symptoms, order a coronavirus test, and check into venues by scanning a QR code.

 The app does all this while protecting users' anonymity.
 Nobody, including the government, will know who or where a particular user is.

 The app is designed for use on smartphones only, not tablets.
 This is because for contact tracing to be effective, it needs to be on a device that you carry with you most of the time.